New Caledonia: Politics

 New Caledonia is a territory sui generis to which France has gradually transferred certain powers.
 As such its citizens have French nationality and vote for the president of France.
 They have the right to vote in elections to the European Parliament.
 It is governed by a 54-member Territorial Congress, a legislative body composed of members of three provincial assemblies.
 The French State is represented in the territory by a High Commissioner.
 At a national level, New Caledonia is represented in the French Parliament by two deputies and two senators.
 At the 2012 French presidential election, the voter turnout in New Caledonia was 61.19%.

 For 25 years, the party system in New Caledonia was dominated by the anti-independence The Rally–UMP.
 This dominance ended with the emergence of a new party, Avenir Ensemble, also opposed to independence, but considered more open to dialogue with the Kanak movement, which is part of the Kanak and Socialist National Liberation Front, a coalition of several pro-independence groups.
 In January 2025, Alcide Ponga was sworn in as President of the Government of New Caledonia, forming a new government following the collapse of the pro-independence government led by Louis Mapou.
 His leadership has been described as bringing stability following the 2024 unrest and a continuation for the country to remain within the French Republic.
-On October 2025, it was reported that that French MPs are fighting over the bill to delay New Caledonia’s provincial elections to June 2026 under the Bougival Agreement.
+In October 2025, it was reported that that French MPs are fighting over the bill to delay New Caledonia's provincial elections to June 2026 under the Bougival Agreement.
 FLNKS and left MPs objected, filing approximately 1,600 amendments, and forced a referral to a joint committee.

+In January 2026, 5 parliamentary groups adopted the Elysée-Oudinot Accord to further clarify the language within the Bougival Agreement.
+Despite being adopted by the French Senate, a bill to further the agreements was rejected by the National Assembly after a resolution by pro-independence deputy Emmanuel Tjibaou.